 Consider Mintaka, which is the Belt’s westernmost star.
 It sits almost directly astride the celestial equator: the projection of Earth’s equator onto the stellar sphere.

 So where can you find Mintaka and the constellation Orion?
-In late November, from around the world, Orion rises into your eastern sky around 9 p.m. and climbs highest for the night around 1 to 2 a.m. local time.
+In late November, from around the world, Orion rises in your eastern sky around 9 p.m. and climbs highest for the night around 1 to 2 a.m. local time.

 When dawn is breaking, or about to break, say around 5 to 6 a.m., the Hunter sits low in your western sky.